Brlaney/words/md/words/gaze.md

 **Audio Reference:** N/A

 ## Definitions:
-- {bc}a fixed intent look
+- **:** a fixed intent look
-  *Example:* a steady {wi}gaze{/wi}
+  *Example:* a steady `gaze`
-- {bc}the collective preferences and expectations of a usually privileged social group especially when imposed as a standard or norm on other groups
+- **:** the collective preferences and expectations of a usually privileged social group especially when imposed as a standard or norm on other groups
   *Example:* In 1973, British feminist film writer Laura Mulvey wrote a seminal essay called {ldquo}Visual Pleasure and Narrative Cinema{rdquo}, which explored how mainstream films appealed to a {phrase}male gaze{/phrase}—a term she coined—because the industry was dominated by men who, inevitably, constructed representations of women from a masculine point of view.

 ## Short Definitions: